 14.1.2 The following conditions will also be met:

 A. If the County contracts with a Third Party to provide service, Sound Transit will be provided with an opportunity to participate in the contractor evaluation process.
 Sound Transit will be provided with a copy of the contract and any amendments agreed to during the term.
-When contracting for this service, the County is not subject to Subsection 3.1.3 of this document.
+When contracting for this service, the County is not subject to Subsection 3.1.3 of this Agreement.

 B. The County will notify Sound Transit’s Accessibility Services Manager of any federal or state Office of Civil Rights or its successor agency ADA complaints arising out of or relating to Link paratransit service and will provide Sound Transit the opportunity to review and comment on the response.